genropy/genropy_saved/docs/genro/webpage_elements/form/form_widgets/button.rst

 **Footnotes:**

-.. [#] In Genro there are different macros used as a shortcut that you can use in place of some Javascript command.
+.. [#] In Genro there are different macros used as a shortcut that you can use in place of some javascript command.
 For a complete list and relative explanation, check the :ref:`genro_macro` documentation page.